 The process of mourning is experienced differently by each person.
 Some people will react immediately after the loss, others will react later.
-For some people will be a violent reaction, for others it will be milder.
-For some people it will be a short for others it seems to go on for ever.
+For some people it will be a violent reaction, for others it will be milder.
+For some people it will be a short period of time, for others it will seem to go on for ever.

-Uncomplicated grief refers of feelings and thoughts and behaviours normal and expected after a loss.
+Uncomplicated grief refers to feelings, thoughts and behaviours expected after a loss.

 The feelings may be of sadness, anger, guilt, anxiety, loneliness, fatigue, helplessness, shock, numbness, relief.